-5, and 8 to track progress towards meeting goals.
+Adaptive management will be triggered when the monitoring data suggest the mitigation project is not on track to meet the success criteria (Table 4).
+NPMPP will analyze data in years 1 (baseline), 3, 5, and 8 to track progress towards meeting goals.
 If plant species richness and arthropod abundance or richness have not resulted in a statistically significant increase over baseline in Year 5, adaptive management would be triggered.
 Similarly, if bat acoustic activity has not shown an increase in duration or level of activity over baseline by Year 5 (this increase does not need to be significant), adaptive management would be triggered.
 Adaptive management actions will be responsive to the observed results, and would be developed in consultation with USFWS, DOFAW, and KMWP.
 Any identified adaptive management actions would be approved by USFWS and DOFAW prior to implementation.

-If by Year 5 plant species richness or arthropod abundance or richness have not resulted in a statistically significant increase in "established invasive species" and "invasive species dominated" plots, NPMPP will initiate supplemental out-planting of native species within the PMA to promote recovery of areas impacted by invasive plant species (Table 3).
-Out-planting stock will be selected based on identified areas requiring supplemental planting and sourced in consultation with KMWP, DOFAW Oʻahu Branch, and DOFAW and USFWS HCP staff to ensure the plant stock is appropriate for planting in the area.
+If by Year 5 plant species richness or arthropod abundance or richness have not resulted in a statistically significant increase in "established invasive species" and "invasive species dominated" plots, NPMPP will initiate supplemental out-planting of native species within the PMA to promote recovery of areas impacted by invasive plant species (Table 5).
+Out-planting stock will be selected based on identified areas requiring supplemental planting and sourced in consultation with KMWP, DOFAW O'ahu Branch, and DOFAW and USFWS HCP staff to ensure the plant stock is appropriate for planting in the area.

 If by Year 5 bat acoustic activity has not shown an increase in a primary bat acoustic activity metric (either in duration or in level of activity; this increase does not need to be significant), NPMPP will either increase the intensity of the management, particularly with respect to invasive species, in the PMA or identify additional target areas for increased management (Table 3).
-This could include additional focus on larger areas with significant on-going invasive species impacts or areas of potential focal bat use, such as water sources like the pond near the Koʻolau Mountains ridge summit.
+This could include additional focus on larger areas with significant on-going invasive species impacts or areas of potential focal bat use, such as water sources like the pond near the Ko'olau Mountains ridge summit.
 In addition, if bat acoustic activity has not shown an increase by Year 5, this will trigger additional monitoring in Year 6.
-If bat acoustic activity in Year 5 shows an increase but that increase is not statistically significant (i.e., the Management Plan is on track to meeting the success criteria), adaptive management actions are not triggered but monitoring is required in Year 6.
+If bat acoustic activity in Year 5 shows an increase but that increase is not statistically significant (i.e., the Management Plan is on track to meeting the success criteria), additional management actions are not triggered but monitoring is required in Year 6.